DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 	- Can be more than one sentence or even a sentence fragment

 Dialogue Lines are characterized by:
-- Who is saying the line
+- *The Dialogue Character*

+### Dialogue Character

-# Where is Dialogue Found?
+# Where Are Dialogue Interactions Found?

 In our game, there are "rooms".

+BUT, we need the ability to trigger dialogue interactions whenever.

-# How Do We Determine Which Dialogue Lines Play
+# How Do We Determine Which Dialogue Interaction Play

 ### Flags